-- 1. Aim the RKE transmitter at the vehicle.

-- 2. Press and release 1.
+- 1. Aim the RKE transmitter at the vehicle. - 2.
+Press and release .

-- 3. Immediately after completing Step 2, press and hold $\Omega$ until the turn signal lamps flash, or for about two seconds if the vehicle is not in view
+Immediately after completing Step 2, press and hold for at least four seconds or until the turn signal lamps flash.
+The turn signal lamps flashing confirms the request to remote start the vehicle has been received.